 - There is a wide disparity between City and suburban teen birth rates.
 In the suburban towns of Monroe County, about 1% of girls, ages 15 to 19, give birth each year.
 In NYS as a whole, 2% of girls (15 to 19) give birth each year.

-- According to youth responses to the 2011 Youth Risk Behavior Survey (administered in RCSD high schools), 57% of students have had sexual intercourse.
-69% of sexually active youth said they had used a condom the last time that had sex.
-13% of sexually active youth said they had used “no method” to prevent pregnancy the last time they had sex.
+- According to youth responses to the 2015 Youth Risk Behavior Survey (administered in RCSD high schools), 43% of students have had sexual intercourse.
+60% of sexually active youth said they had used a condom the last time that had sex.
+38% of sexually active youth said they used the pill, shot, implant, IUD or emergency contraception at last intercourse.

-- 561 babies were born to teen mothers (ages 10 to 19) in 2010 in the City of Rochester.
-In September 2015, these children will fill 25 kindergarten classrooms.
+- 330 babies were born to teen mothers (ages 10 to 19) in 2014 in the City of Rochester.
+In September 2019, these children, if group together, would fill 15 kindergarten classrooms.

-- It is estimated that the annual cost to taxpayers associated with teen birth in New York State was $377 million in 2008.
-Many of the problems due to teen birth are intergenerational.
+- It is estimated that the annual cost to taxpayers associated with teen birth in New York State was $377 million in 2010.
+Many of the problems due to teen birth are inter-generational.
 Children of teen parents are more likely to rely on public health care (medicaid and CHIP), are more likely to be involved with the criminal justice system, and are more likely to earn less income as adults.
-(Counting it Up, Public Cost of Teen Childbearing in NY in 2008; National Campaign to Prevent Teen Pregnancy)
+(Counting it Up, Public Cost of Teen Childbearing in NY in 2010; National Campaign to Prevent Teen and Unplanned Pregnancy)